JaclynCoate/6306_Case_Study_2/Presentation/J.Coate.Case.Study.2.Presentation.md

 - Attrition can be predicted with over 80% accurancy, over 80% sensitivity, and 75% specificity
   - Number of Companies Worked, OverTime, Stock Option Level
 - Salaries can be made competitive taking into account
-  - Job Level, Job Role
+  - Job Level, Job Role, Years at Company
 - Showing patterns of overtime, low worklife balance, and attrition
   - Sales Executives, Research Scientists, Labratory Technicians